-Figure 2.6 Long-term number and moving average (black line) of the number of tropical storms influencing southwest Florida.
+Figure 2.5 Long-term number and moving average (black line) of the number of tropical storms influencing southwest Florida.

-Figures 2.3a and 2.3b show that 2015 gaged Peace River flows during the typically drier months between January and May ranged from near normal to above normal, particularly in the month of February.
-Gaged Peace River flows were also well above normal during August and September of 2015.
-Plots of USGS gaged flows during 2015 and over the longer term period of HBMP monitoring (1976-2015), both for the Peace River at Arcadia and the combined gaged flows upstream of the Facility, are presented in Table 2.4.
-Also included are figures showing 2015 and long-term USGS gaged flows for the lower Peace River (adding the flow for Shell Creek near

-Punta Gorda), as well as for the entire upper harbor (further including the addition of Myakka River and Big Slough USGS gaged flows).
+Figures 2.3a and 2.3b show that 2017 gaged Peace River flows during the typically drier months between January and May ranged from near normal to below normal, particularly in the month of May.
+Gaged Peace River flows were well above normal during June and September of 2017.
+Plots of USGS gaged flows during 2017 and over the prior period of HBMP monitoring (1976-2016), both for the Peace River at Arcadia and the combined gaged flows upstream of the Facility, are listed in Table 2.3.
+Also included are figures showing 2017 and long-term USGS gaged flows for the lower Peace River (adding the flow for Shell Creek near Punta Gorda), as well as for the entire upper harbor (further including the addition of Myakka River and Big Slough USGS gaged flows).